joshilp/CA2-InverseKinematics/README.md

 # Inverse Kinematics

 Animating the right arm of a skeletal rig using two different Inverse Kinematics methods; Cyclic Coordinate Descent and Jacobian.

-This program is written in C++.
+## Languages Used

+* C++

 ## Project Highlights